KareemE125/Transactions-Flutter-App/README.md

 # Transactions-Flutter-App

-You can use this app to track your transactions and keep your eye on every week transaction variations through the week chart.
+You can use this app to track your daily transactions within the current week and keep your eye on the variations percentages of your daily transactions through the week chart.

 # Flutter App